Usually, sepsis results from certain bacterial infections, often acquired in a hospital.

 Having certain chronic disorders such as diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more or cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
 The scar... read more

-Having a weakened immune system due to use of drugs that suppress the immune system (such as chemotherapy drugs Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more or corticosteroids) or due to certain disorders (such as cancer Overview of Cancer A cancer is an abnormal growth of cells (usually derived from a single abnormal cell).
+Having a weakened immune system due to use of drugs that suppress the immune system (such as chemotherapy drugs Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more or corticosteroids) or due to certain disorders (such as cancer Overview of Cancer A cancer is an abnormal growth of cells (usually derived from a single abnormal cell).
 The cells have lost normal control mechanisms and thus are able to multiply continuously, invade nearby... read more , AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
 HIV is transmitted... read more , and immune disorders Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
 Immunodeficiency... read more )

 Having been recently treated with antibiotics or corticosteroids